 Make sure to rinse well after brushing so there isn't any toothpaste residue that will fog up your piece!

-Moral of the story - you CAN take progress shots without actually stepping foot in the gym.
+Success!
+Below you can see the results of both toothpaste and Magic Eraser.
+Moral of the story : you CAN take progress shots without actually stepping foot in the gym.
 They're just a different type of progress shot.
 Consider all that scrubbing your workout.